 SYMPTOMS OF ARSENIC TOXICITY

-These are often vague, but arsenic is a powerful nerve and enzyme poison.
-It is associated with hundreds of symptoms, beginning with what may be called malaise, fatigue, vague aches and pains, weakness, dizziness and many neurological symptoms.
+These are often vague, at first.
+Arsenic is associated with hundreds of symptoms, beginning with what may be called malaise, fatigue, vague aches and pains, weakness, dizziness and many neurological symptoms.
 It can also cause blood disorders such as anemias, blood sugar disorders, and is implicated in several forms of cancer.

 Specific toxic symptoms include: